 This course offers an introduction to educational planning and is designed to provide students with information and a concrete plan for succeeding in college.
-Emphasis is placed on educational planning tools, such as general education patterns, and major preparation resources used for transfer and local certificates and associate degrees (IGETC, CSU GE, CCC GE, ASSIST.org, AA-T, AS-T, CCC catalog, and private college resources).
-Information obtained through multiple measures assessment methods will help student identify the correct sequencing of math and English courses.
+Emphasis is placed on educational planning tools such as general education patterns, and major preparation resources used for transfer and local certificates and associate degrees (IGETC, CSU GE, CCC GE, ASSIST.org, AA-T, AS-T, CCC catalog, and private college resources).
+Information obtained through multiple measures assessment methods will help students identify the correct sequencing of math and English courses.
 Students will identify other major and general education courses to include in their online educational plan.

-COUNS-120 Managing College Success and Life Transitions
+COUNS-120 Managing College Success and Life Transitions 3 Units: 54 hours of lecture, per term, SC, DG, CSU, UC